How Do I Get Rid Of...

 Bulky Items / Construction Materials

 A per pound fee is charged for bulky items such as furniture, demolition / construction material (4’ length maximum), etc. When you enter the RHRTS, bear right to go to the scale house.
 The attendant will weigh your vehicle full, and then weigh it again empty, and charge for the difference.
 There is a $5 minimum charge for South Kingstown and Narragansett residents only.
 Click here for the current per pound price.

 Residents of South Kingstown and Narragansett may dispose of their Christmas Trees at no charge at the Rose Hill Regional Transfer Station each year from the end of December through the last week in January.
 Please remove all ornaments and tinsel prior to disposal.
 Click here for a flyer on Christmas Tree recycling.

 Computers, Televisions, and Other Electronic Waste

-For local events and information on hazardous waste disposal, please contact the RI Resource Recovery Corporation (RIRRC) at 401-942-1430;or visit their website page with upcoming dates for Household Hazardous Waste Collections Eco-Depot 2019 Hazardous waste includes, but not limited to:
+For local events and information on hazardous waste disposal, please contact the RI Resource Recovery Corporation (RIRRC) at 401-942-1430;or click here with upcoming dates for Household Hazardous Waste Collections.
+Hazardous waste includes, but is not limited to:

 - Chemical cleansers